 Visit Microsoft Visual Studio to download a suitable version, if you do not already have Visual Studio installed.

-When installing Episerver through Visual Studio, you will use IIS Express, SQL Server Express and LocalDB, which are included with VS 2015 and higher.
+When installing Optimizely through Visual Studio, you will use IIS Express, SQL Server Express and LocalDB, which are included with VS 2015 and higher.
 Ensure that you install LocalDB separately, should you not have this.

 Install the Episerver Visual Studio extension